 How to Ship a Mattress and Bed Frame

 If you are planning to move or otherwise need to ship a mattress and bed frame, proper packing is imperative to keeping your items safe while in transit.
 Mattresses are at risk of getting dirty, ripped, wet, or misshaped if not packaged correctly or placed in an awkward position.
 Furthermore, if heavy items are piled on top of your mattress, the springs can bend and break.
-Follow the steps below to learn how to ship a mattress and bed frame to ensure their safety in transit.
+Follow the steps below to learn how to pack and ship a mattress and bed frame to ensure their safety in transit.

 Step 1- Setup a Clean Work Space

 To start the process of shipping your mattress, you will need a large, clear space to work.
 This is essential for keeping track of all your items and materials, and to ensure proper packing.
 Open floor space works best for packing a mattress.